-I am a Postdoctoral Fellow at Harvard School of Public Health (HSPH) and working with Prof. Liming Liang.
-I received Ph.D. degree in Biostatistics from the University of North Carolina (UNC) at Chapel Hill and MS, BS in Statistics from Seoul National University (SNU) in Korea.
-I believe that statistical interpretation would be truly crucial to understand various life phenomena, especially genetic phenomena, therefore the development of statistical methods for genetic data would greatly help us to discover the mystery of life.
+I am a research associate at Harvard T.H.
+Chan School of Public Health.
+I received Ph.D. degree in Biostatistics from the University of North Carolina at Chapel Hill (UNC) and MS, BS in Statistics from Seoul National University (SNU) in Korea.
+I believe that statistical interpretation would be truly crucial to understand various life phenomena, especially genetic phenomena, therefore the development of statistical methods for genomic data would greatly help us to discover the mystery of life.

 Wonil Chung, Ph.D.